jpmorganchase/anu/README.md

 ## Version

-Anu is currently in alpha, version 0.0.1, and development of the library remains fluid.
+Anu is currently in alpha, and development of the library remains fluid.
 Please see the road map to learn what features are finished or planned.
 Alpha release may have changes that break backwards compatibility as syntax, properties, methods, and functions will change as the library is developed further and improved.
 This also means that now is the best time to contribute codes, suggestions, and bug reports.
 See the contributing section to learn how you can contribute.

 ## Install